-It's time for EVO, once again, with digital fists flying from July 17–19.
-For those not in the know, EVO is the world's premier fighting game event, where competitors travel from all over the world to a hotel convention suite in Las Vegas to prove that they're the best at their chosen pugilistic game—and ultimately leaving what is becoming a substantial amount of money for pulverizing buttons and yanking sticks.
+It's time for EVO, once again, with digital fists flying from the 17th to the 19th of July.
+For those not in the know, EVO is the world's premier fighting game event, where competitors travel from all over the world to a hotel convention suite in Las Vegas to prove that they're the best at their chosen pugilistic game – and ultimately leaving what is becoming a substantial amount of money for pulverising buttons and yanking sticks.
 It always turns out to be a fascinating and entertaining weekend and well worth checking out, but it might seem a bit intimidating for those who don't know what the hell a FADC is.
-To help with that, here's a guide to the basics of each game featured at EVO 2015 and why you, as a newcomer, should check them out.
+To help with that, here's a guide to the basics of each game featuring at EVO 2015 and why you, as a newcomer, should check them out.

 ULTRA STREET FIGHTER IV